NadineWolgast/IntegrateALL/README.md

 but keep it activated if you want to execute the next steps.

 ## Before you can run the pipeline:
-You need to adjust the config.yaml file and install the missing genome librarys

-## TL:DR
-Change the path in config.yaml file to point to the absolute path where you've installed the pipeline and where your samples are:
+Change the paths in config.yaml file to point to the **absolute path** where you've installed the pipeline and where your samples are:

 ```yaml
 absolute_path: /absolute/path/to/Blast-o-Matic-Fusioninator   # For example: /home/Blast-o-Matic-Fusioninator
 fastq_directory: /absolute/path/to/your/FASTQ/directory      #For example: /home/Blast-o-Matic-Fusioninator/data/samples
 ```
-And install all required pipeline tools and references with:
+And install all required pipeline tools and references with the command:

 ```bash
 snakemake --use-conda --use-singularity --cores all install_all